-Familiar notations, such as tables, formulas, text or diagrams, enable domain experts to precisely express their intent.
+Convecton specifications employ familiar notations, such as tables, formulas, text or diagrams, enabling domain experts to precisely express their intent.
 The notations are backed by an well-defined data model that enforces overall consistency.
 Convecton’s integrated repository and collaborative editing tools allow multiple domain experts to jointly work on a single truth.

 Leveraging the integrated data model Convecton detects inconsistencies.
 Interactive simulation provides instant feedback about the system’s behavior.
 Executable tests based on scripted scenarios help to ensure the systems desired behavior in the face of evolutionary change.
 Custom analyses reason about the Fachlichkeit and help optimize it towards particular business goals.

 Fachlichkeit captured in Convecton can be automatically converted into executable software artifacts.
 Custom code generators ensure a seamless integration into the target execution platform.
 A change to the Fachlichkeit makes its way into the staging environment through the click of a button; a change to the generators adapts the Fachlichkeit to the evolving execution platform.